aerickt/lapwing-for-beginners/src/Chapter-20.md

 ## re spellings

-For British words spelled with "re" you can use the asterisk key in the stroke containing `ER`.
+For British words spelled with "re" the asterisk key can be included in the stroke containing `ER`.

 ### Examples
 * calibre `KA/HREU/PW*ER`